BenrickSmit/WeaverTemplate/README.md

     ./run_workflow.sh # or run_workflow.bat on Windows
     ```

 The final executables will be placed in the `deliverables` directory, organized by build type.
+Installers will be located in the root directory under a `deliverables/<build_environment>/installer` subdirectory (e.g., `deliverables/release/installer`).

 ## How to Extend the Project